 In general, the Albuquerque economy did not recover as quickly from the 2008 recession as the United States as a whole or the majority of other states or metropolitan areas.
 However, after 7 years of gains, employment in the Albuquerque MSA registered 384,571 at the end of 2019, finally exceeding the pre-recession peak of 384,370 jobs reached in 2008.
 Following the COVID-19 pandemic, it is estimated that total nonagricultural employment declined 4.9% from Fiscal Year 2019 to Fiscal Year 2021.
-As of Fiscal Year 2022, the City remained about 4,233 jobs, or about 1.1% below the pre-pandemic high in Fiscal Year 2019.
+As of Fiscal Year 2023, the Albuquerque MSA has grown 3.6%, or about 13,551 jobs, over the pre-pandemic Fiscal Year 2019.

 The unemployment rates in both Albuquerque and the State remained below the United States unemployment rate from Fiscal Years 2000 to 2013.
 In Fiscal Years 2015 through 2019 the rate in Albuquerque exceeded the U.S. rate, with the State rate even higher at times.
-At the onset of the COVID-19 crisis in Fiscal Year 2020, the unemployment rates for the three entities naturally spiked; however, the United States rate spiked the highest at over 11%, as of June.
-The State's highest rate was 12.5% and Albuquerque's rate peaked at 12.2%.
-Data as of December 2022 showed the Albuquerque rate at 3.1%, just below the national rate of 3.5%, according to the U.S. Bureau of Labor Statistics Current Employment Statistics.
-New Mexico was a bit higher at 3.9%.
-Employment information in this section was obtained from the October 2022 quarterly economic forecast prepared by the University of New Mexico, Bureau of Business and Economic Research.
+At the onset of the COVID-19 crisis in Fiscal Year 2020, the unemployment rates for the three entities naturally spiked; however, the United States rate spiked the highest at 11%.
+For Fiscal Year 2021 through Fiscal Year 2023, the City remained quite close to the national level and even dipping below the national level for Fiscal Year 2023.
+Employment information in this section was obtained from the November 2023 quarterly economic forecast prepared by the University of New Mexico, Bureau of Business and Economic Research.

 Trade, Transportation and Utilities.
 This sector is composed of retail trade, wholesale trade, transportation and utilities and constitutes approximately 16.8% of Albuquerque MSA employment.
-As a whole, employment in this sector increased by an annual average rate of 0.3% from Fiscal Year 2013 to Fiscal Year 2022, and increasing 4.0% from 2021 to 2022.
-Retail trade is the largest employment sector in this grouping with 11.0% of total employment.
-Retail trade is an important sector for the City and makes up approximately 28.2% of gross receipts tax revenues.
-Retail trade increased 2.2% in Fiscal Year 2022; however, it was transportation and warehousing that performed the best for this grouping, growing 15.6% in Fiscal Year 2022.
+As a whole, employment in this sector increased by an annual average rate of 1.1% from Fiscal Year 2014 to Fiscal Year 2023, and increasing 3.4% from 2022 to 2023.
+Retail trade is the largest employment sector in this grouping with 10.8% of total employment.
+Retail trade is an important sector for the City and makes up approximately 27.1% of gross receipts tax revenues.
+Retail trade increased 1.5% in Fiscal Year 2023; however, it was transportation and warehousing that performed the best for this grouping, growing 8.9% in Fiscal Year 2023.

 Educational and Health Services.
 Albuquerque is a major regional medical center and Presbyterian Healthcare Services is one of the largest employers in the area.
 Historically, this was one of the fastest growing categories in the Albuquerque MSA economy, largely due to the considerable size of the Health Services sector.
-From 2013 to 2022, the average annual growth for the combined sector was 1.7%, with the educational sector growing just 1% for the period.
-This group grew 1.7% from Fiscal Year 2021 to Fiscal Year 2022.
-The combined sector now makes up 16.5% of non-agricultural employment and 9.2% of gross receipts taxes.
+From 2014 to 2023, the average annual growth for the combined sector was 1.9%, with the educational sector growing 2.3% for the period.
+This group grew 4.4% from Fiscal Year 2022 to Fiscal Year 2023.
+The combined sector now makes up 16.4% of non-agricultural employment and 8.5% of gross receipts taxes.

 Leisure and Hospitality.
 This sector includes eating and drinking establishments as well as hotels and other tourist-related facilities.
-Employment for the sector showed average annual increase of 0.4% from 2013 to 2022 with Arts, Entertainment and Recreation growing at 1.1% and Accommodations and Food Services at 0.3%.
-This sector as a whole grew 18.1% from Fiscal Year 2021 to Fiscal Year 2022, with Arts, Entertainment and Recreation growing 47.1% for the period.
-Leisure and Hospitality currently comprises 10.8% of total non-agricultural employment and about 9.7% of the City's GRT.
+Employment for the sector showed average annual increase of 1.1% from 2014 to 2023 with Arts, Entertainment and Recreation growing at 2.6% and Accommodations and Food Services at 0.9%.
+This sector as a whole grew 6.2% from Fiscal Year 2022 to Fiscal Year 2023, with Arts, Entertainment and Recreation growing 8.1% for the period and Accommodation and Food growing 5.9%.
+Leisure and Hospitality currently comprises 11.3% of total non-agricultural employment and about 10.9% of the City's GRT.